yuvis22/Digital-Wellbeing/README.md

 4. **Authentication issues**
    - Verify your Clerk publishable key in the `.env` file
    - Ensure you have an active Clerk account

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the development team.

-## Acknowledgments

-- Expo team for the amazing framework
-- Clerk for authentication services
-- All contributors who have helped shape this project